1. I am not a medical student; can I still apply for elective posting?

 No, if you are unable to present documentary proof of 2 doses of immunisation, you will have to undergo a 2nd immunisation or screening.
 For students who are tested negative for immunity, you will have to take 2 doses of immunisation.

-Some students are covered by their parent University but for those who are not, they have to purchase from their local insurance companies.
+Some students are covered by their parent University, but those who are not have to purchase travel insurance with 3rd party liability coverage from their local insurance companies.

 If you are having difficulty getting the Professional Indemnity Insurance, you may approach the Medical Protection Society, Singapore.
-Alternatively, you may purchase a Health/Travel insurance that covers Personal Liability.
+Alternatively, you may purchase a Health/Travel insurance that covers Personal Liability from your home country.

 Apart from the student’s name and name of Parent University, the other details include: